 When a person begins to ask himself such questions, then the fact of the brevity of life is beginning to have a maturing effect on him.
 A person who has not yet come to terms with the fact that he is making a brief and passing visit on planet Earth is still a child.
 He may be ten feet tall and weigh ten tons, but he is still a baby not yet ready to be weaned from his mother’s breast.
 Pity the person who thinks he is an adult, but lives as if he will never die.
 Such a person is not just childish, he is a fool – at least, that is what God called one of his kind in the Scriptures (Luke 12:20).

-The realization that yours is a very, very brief life tends to have a very sobering effect on you.
+The realisation that yours is a very, very brief life tends to have a very sobering effect on you.
 It smokes out those false notions that you are the primary purpose of human existence.
-As your semi-deliriousness comes to an end, you realize that life does not revolve around your comforts and your joys.
+As your semi-deliriousness comes to an end, you realise that life does not revolve around your comforts and your joys.
 If it did, then history would wind up the moment you breathed your last.
-But, as water soon covers up the place where some of it is scooped out, so will life normalize and go on very well even after you are dead and buried.
+But, as water soon covers up the place where some of it is scooped out, so will life normalise and go on very well even after you are dead and buried.
 Once the sentimental tears have dried up, it will be ‘business as usual’ .
 What a humbling and sobering thought!

 Once your search for life’s meaning goes beyond your little life, you are left with one inescapable fact: life revolves around God!
 He alone is eternal – without beginning or end.
 Whereas you may live longer than a cockroach, the duration of your earthly sojourn pales into insignificance when placed side by side with him who is from everlasting to everlasting.